 The dissent of Hong Kong bureaucrats and civil servants — an unprecedented protest and a huge embarrassment to Carrie Lam and her administration.
 The rally is about to begin. pic.twitter.com/cMRAQ5wTbg— Elaine Yu (@yuenok) August 2, 2019

-Field reporter for The Unshackled Morgan Munro is actually in Hong Kong covering the protests right now.
-Last night he attended an assembly at Hong Kong’s Central Charter Garden attended by civil servants who support the movement.
+Field reporter for The Unshackled Morgan Munro is actually in on the ground covering the protests right now.
+Last night he attended an assembly at Central Charter Garden attended by civil servants who support the movement.
 He estimated that there was at least 10,000 people in attendance.

 Shortly following this assembly, we received word that there was another assembly at Edinburgh Square attended by Doctors and Nurses which also drew thousands of attendees.